-Tiffany Haddish and Aries Spencer accuser reportedly drops court case
+Tiffany Haddish and Aries Spears accuser reportedly drops court case

 The plaintiff reportedly asked the judge to dismiss the case with prejudice, meaning it cannot be filed again.

-The Jane Doe accusing Tiffany Haddish and Aries Spencer of child sexual abuse has withdrawn her case.
+The Jane Doe accusing Tiffany Haddish and Aries Spears of child sexual abuse has withdrawn her case.

 In a lawsuit filed at the Los Angeles Superior Court on 30 August, a 22-year-old woman using the pseudonym Jane Doe alleged that the two comedians forced her and her 15-year-old brother –pseudonym John Doe – separately to perform inappropriate acts on camera when they were both minors.